top of page

 Santorini's Winemaking Tradition: A Glimpse into the Legacy of Saint Averky

 Saint Averky is the protector of wines, at least on Santorini island.
 Santorini has two churches after Saint Averky, a name not too common in Greece, one in Pyrgos and the other in Emporio villages.
 On his name day, the winemakers of Santorini open the new wine barrels as a custom.
 This is what I wanted to experience and by the way, taste some of the brilliant wine that Santorini makes.
+That trip was in collaboration with Blue Star Ferries.

 Saint Averky: Guardian of Santorini's Vineyards